cycle4passion/svelte-meteor-accts/README.md

 This package allow you to compose/style Svelte/Meteor Login code as usual, and all the heavy lifting of credential varifications, password resets, and  signups is handled for you behind the scenes.
 Just pick and arrange your pieces.
-Below are three very different implementations using all the same  pieces to give you an idea of the versatlity.

 * There are Links ```<LoginLink /> <LogoutLink /> <SignUpLink/>``` and ```<ForgotLink/>```